Virtual reality brings peace to hospice patients and loved ones

 Summary

-This study tested whether watching calming nature scenes together in virtual reality could help hospice patients and their caregivers feel better.
-26 patient-caregiver pairs tried the experience, and researchers measured changes in quality of life, fear of death, and pain.
-The goal was to see if this shared activity is a helpful, drug-free way to support people at the end of life.
+This study tested whether a shared virtual reality (VR) nature experience could help hospice patients and their caregivers feel better.
+26 patient-caregiver pairs tried a synchronized VR program with calming nature scenes.
+Researchers measured changes in quality of life, fear of death, and pain, and asked participants about their experience.
+The goal was to see if this drug-free approach could ease emotional and physical distress at the end of life.

 Disclaimer Read more